BonjourPlus/pass_plus/README.md

 and configure the redirect URI.
 By defaults it is the "/auth/checked" route in the bundle (don't forget to put your domain ).

-After getting your client secret, you need to put the path to it in both methods of the DriveConnection class (in $client->setAuthConfig).
-You also need to determine a path to refresh token in both methods (something like $pathTorefreshToken = 'vendor\refresh_token.json).